EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imProc.astrometry.md

     'RA' - A single J2000.0 RA coordinates
     in rad, deg, or sexagesimal string.
     This is a mandatory argument.
+    If first input is an AstroImage this can also be an
+    header keyword name.
+Default is 'RA'.
     'Dec' - A single J2000.0 Dec coordinates
     in rad, deg, or sexagesimal string.
     This is a mandatory argument.
+    If first input is an AstroImage this can also be an
+    header keyword name.
+Default is 'DEC'.
     'CooUnits' - RA/Dec coordinates units ('deg','rad').
     This is ignored if RA/Dec are sexagesimal.
     Default is 'deg'.